The list of Australian call centres longest wait times

 - Medicare – 8 Minutes (Nat didn’t quite reveal their target but it was lunchtime and a man has to eat)

-- Centrelink – 1 hour 5 minutes (claiming an average wait time of 15 minutes)
+- Centrelink – 1 hour 5 minutes (claiming an average wait time of 15 minutes).
+That record has now been well and truly smashed in 2020 with COVD-19 causing wait times to exceed 3 hours)

 How to cheat the call centre system